thormagnusson/scoring/PartI/chapter_1.md

 You can see that in the .dumpFullInterface method will tell you all the methods Array *inherits* from its superclasses.

 Now, this might give you a bit of a brainache, but don’t worry, you will gradually learn this terminology and what it means for you in your musical or sound practice with SuperCollider.
-Wikipedia is good place to start reading about [Object Oriented Programming] (https://en.wikipedia.org/wiki/Object-oriented_programming).
+Wikipedia is good place to start reading about [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).

 ## Conditionals, data flow and control